 1. Create a Relaxed Atmosphere

 Sometimes a baby may be unsettled for unknown reasons; a human baby is very perceptive and can detect stress in parents.
-As a rule, if the mum is calm and relaxed, the baby will be too and be more open to bottle feeding.
+As a rule, if the mum is calm and relaxed, the baby will be more open to bottle-feeding.

 2. Allow the Baby to Get a Little Hungry

 A baby that is not hungry will fuss over being fed.
 Too much hunger can cause ease and discomfort to a baby, but a little hunger will not harm the baby.
 Increase the time between feeding intervals and allow the baby to get a little hungry.

 Babies that are struggling to make the transition from breastfeeding to bottle-feeding will not accept being bottle-fed by the mother.
 It is advisable to encourage the father or another family member to take on the responsibility.

 4. Proper Positioning for Bottle-Feeding

 If the baby is not in a comfortable position, he may refuse to bottle-feed.
 It is essential to hold the baby a little upright with the head being positioned to be in a straight line with the body.
 The baby should be snuggled in your arms and also have support for his feet.